-As it turns out audiologists and musicians have a lot in common.
+As it turns out, hearing specialists and musicians have a lot in common.
 They’ve both honed their skills and developed “an ear’ for the complexities found in sound.

 Why do some tunes sound sweet to the ear while others seem grating?
 Why do some people find a certain sound pleasant while another may consider it noise?